Skip to main content

 Reviewed by

 If phrases like term, whole life, and permanent insurance all blend together for you, you're not alone.
-While you likely know that life insurance will pay a sum of money to your beneficiaries if you pass away, you may not be as clear on term life insurance benefits vs. whole life insurance, which is actually a type of permanent life insurance.
-This article can help you find the best type of life insurance for your needs by answering some key questions about the differences between term vs. whole life insurance:
+You likely know that life insurance will pay a death benefit to your beneficiaries if you pass away.
+But you may not be as clear about the difference between term life insurance and whole life insurance.
+This article can help by answering key questions about the differences between the two types of life insurance:

 • What is term life insurance?